DevExpress/devextreme-schematics/README.md

 # DevExtreme Schematics
-DevExtreme Schematisc is a workflow tool that automates common tasks you can encounter with when developing an Angular application with DevExtreme CLI.
+DevExtreme Schematics are a workflow tool that automates common tasks you can encounter with when developing an Angular application with DevExtreme CLI.
 Read [this article](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2) for more information on Angular Schematics.

 ## Included Schematics